json-everything/json-everything-docs/_docs/schema/examples/custom-vocabs.md

 > If you're building a dynamic system where you don't always want the keyword supported, it can be removed using the `SchemaKeywordRegistry.Unregister<T>()` static method.
 {: .prompt-info }

+You'll also want to set the `EvaluationOptions.ProcessCustomKeywords` option to true so that non-dialect keywords are processed.

 That's technically all you need to do to support a custom keyword.
 However, going forward for JSON Schema, custom keywords should be defined in a custom vocabulary.